Reclaiming Our Health: Germ Theory Exposed

 Many scientists and government health authorities have admitted that SARS-CoV-2 has not been isolated and purified.8 A 1.5 million euro reward has been offered to anyone who can prove that the virus exists.9 This means that none of the tests for the virus (or rather, alleged fragments of the alleged virus) has ever been validated.
 Virologists admit that the tests can respond to material from other sources, including other supposed viruses.

 Covid ‘cases’ are diagnosed mainly by using the polymerase chain reaction (PCR) technique.
 Each PCR cycle doubles the number of genetic strands being searched for, so after 30 cycles they have been multiplied a billion times (this is only necessary because they are present in such tiny quantities).
-The tests use between 30 and 45 cycles, even though anything above 30 produces a high percentage of false positives.10 The test kits actually carry the warning: ‘For research use only.
+The tests use between 30 and 45 cycles, even though anything above 30 produces a high percentage of ‘false positives’.10 The test kits actually carry the warning: ‘For research use only.
 Not for use in diagnostic procedures.’
 But the Covid cult would not exist without the misuse of PCR, which can turn even healthy people into ‘confirmed cases’ and therefore potential ‘granny killers’.

 To test whether the imaginary Covid virus is pathogenic, the experimenters in one study put a toxic liquid from monkey cells grown with human lung pus (assumed to contain the virus) and poisonous chemicals into the noses of transgenic mice.
 Less than half the mice showed any symptoms, the worst being weight loss (not a Covid symptom) and ‘slightly bristled fur’ (not yet reported in humans!).
 In addition, the autopsy findings in the transgenic mice did not match those in Covid patients.11 Yet this study is hailed as proof that ‘SARS-CoV-2’ causes Covid.

-In another study, fluid from a Covid patient was introduced into the trachea of six macaque monkeys.
+In another study, fluid from a Covid patient was sprayed under high pressure into the trachea of six macaque monkeys.
 This caused some damage to their lungs (note that pneumonia can be caused by breathing in vomit or a harmful substance), but after six days the injuries had largely disappeared.
 None of the monkeys developed any visible clinical symptoms, except that one monkey partly lost its appetite.
 The experimenters were pleased with this outcome because it matched the fact that most people testing positive for ‘the virus’ are completely healthy!12 And so the scam continues.

 In short, virology is a worthless but dangerous pseudoscience, based on a misinterpretation of microparticles produced by dead and dying tissue.
 SARS-CoV-2 is a computer-fabricated fantasy.
 And the Covid-19 crisis is entirely man-made.